andrewcooke/simple-crypt/README.md

    swap space on disk).
 One way to reduce the risk is to have the crypto part of your code run as a separate process that exists for a limited time.

+3. All encrypted messages begin with the same 4 bytes (ASCII "sc", followed by the version number).
+So an adversary would be able to recognise that the data are encrypted (and not simply random).

 (c) 2012-2014 Andrew Cooke, andrew@acooke.org; 2013
 [d10n](https://github.com/d10n), david@bitinvert.com.
 Released into the
 public domain for any use, but with absolutely no warranty.